LedgerHQ/ledger-live/libs/trustchain/README.md

 #### seedIdAuthenticate

+Auth with a hardware wallet at the trustchain root level.
-Provide a token used to create/manage the trustchain at the root level, authenticated with the hardware wallet.
+The returned token will typically be used to create/manage the trustchain.

 ##### Parameters